In order to graduate with Honors College distinction from UWG, students must:

 - Honors College seal on Diploma

-- Honors College Red and Blue Graduation Cords
+- Honors College Medallion and Graduation Cords

 - Official recognition during Commencement Ceremony and Program